-The Different Types of POS Systems: What You Need to Know
+Types of POS Systems: What You Need to Know

 From bartering and livestock to cash and credit cards, an equitable exchange is the heartbeat of commerce and what drives economic transactions.
 The origin of today’s different types of POS systems can be traced back to the first cash register created in 1879 by James Ritty to keep a record of transactions in his saloon.
 The cash register was modernized in the 1970s by IBM who created the first POS system, which allowed merchants to electronically track transactions.

-What are the different Types of POS Systems?
+What Are the Different Types of POS Systems?

 Advances in modern technology have provided us with various types of POS systems available in today’s market, each with its own unique features and benefits.
-This following list aims to provide a comprehensive overview of the different types of POS systems.
+The following list aims to provide a comprehensive overview of the different types of POS systems.
 By understanding the key characteristics of each type, businesses can make an informed decision when choosing a POS system that best fits their needs.
-This article further touches on the different uses, features and benefits of each POS system type
+This article further touches on the different uses, features, and benefits of each POS system type

 - Traditional POS Systems